Advertisment

 Even though spirituality is deeply rooted in India, these startups too face the fundamentals of business that is to earn and make profits.
 These startups like D2C firms too rely on discovery and word of mouth publicity.
 This means they will have to crank up spending on marketing and advertising.
 The only difference is that these firms are asset light.
 The VC money is great but these sources can dry up in an absence of a sustainable business model.

-funding Startups astro spiritual
+funding Startups spiritual astro

 Advertisment